 Specializations

-MLA specializations help you obtain an additional level of expertise in a specific health information field and provide access to new resources.
+MLA specializations help you obtain an additional level of expertise in a specific health information field that you can use to further your career and become more valuable in your workplace.
 Each program requires the completion of an approved curriculum of courses.
 Courses and other educational offerings are MLA-approved and developed for each specialization.

 Consumer Health Information Specialization